7 Latest Sustainability Trends Shaping the Future

 Technology, including Artificial Intelligence (AI) and Blockchain, as well as the Internet of Things (IoT), is presenting businesses with options that have never been seen before to lessen their negative impact on the environment, increase the effectiveness of their operations, and develop creative sustainable solutions.

+As climate change risks escalate, achieving carbon neutrality has become a crucial goal for corporations.
 Companies are not only focusing on reducing their carbon footprints but are also investing in carbon offset programs and renewable energy projects.

 Increasingly, corporations are setting Science-Based Targets (SBTs) that align with the Paris Agreement’s goal to limit global warming to well below 2 degrees Celsius above pre-industrial levels.